DevexSolar/RoadWarrior/README.md

 ### Capabilities

-To illustrate the needs which the architecture must satisfy, We started the architecture design with outlining the different types of actors in the system and their actions.
+To illustrate the needs which the architecture must satisfy, we started the architecture design with outlining the different types of actors in the system and their actions.
 Then we prepared a draft list of the components that are required to cover those actions.